Five of the hottest LGBTI-friendly hubs around the world

 Iceland fuses natural wonders like volcanoes and geysers with a modern, gay-friendly capital.
 There are plenty of gay bars, saunas and hotels, with unique events like Rainbow Reykjavik — a mix of nature, comedy shows, dance music, cuisine and activities like gay bingo.
 In colder months, try the self-explanatory Bears on Ice.
 With nearly 24 hours a day of sunshine in summer, and the northern lights in winter, any time of year is a great time to visit.

 It’s important to remember that different countries and cultures have different attitudes towards sex, and particularly sexual health.
 So if you’re keen to get to know the locals, think ahead and be safe.
-If you take them, enough PrEP or meds to get you through the trip (take a little extra just in case you extend your stay or misplace some!); and condoms — regardless of the any other HIV prevention strategy you may be using, condoms will help protect you against other STIs when the situation and partner requires it.
-And don’t forget, a safe sex regime always consists of regular testing so get tested before and after you trip… And don’t forget to have fun!
+If you take them, pack enough PrEP or meds to get you through the trip (take a little extra just in case you extend your stay or misplace some!); and condoms — regardless of the any other HIV prevention strategy you may be using, condoms will help protect you against other STIs when the situation and partner requires it.
+And don’t forget, a safe sex regime always consists of regular testing so get tested before and after your trip… And don’t forget to have fun!